rikukissa/node-red-contrib-image-output/README.md

 ![](https://raw.githubusercontent.com/rikukissa/node-red-contrib-image-output/master/.github/preview.png)

-Expects received `msg.payload` to be either a buffer or a base64 string.
+Expects received `msg.payload` to be either a buffer or a base64 string of a jpg or png image.

 ## Installation

+Either use Menu - Manage palette - Install in the editor, or

 ```
+cd ~/.node-red
 npm install --save node-red-contrib-image-output
 ```